Pathway has been helping Hoosiers overcome homelessness, addiction and mental illness since 1991.

-Last year, 166 individuals and families were housed in Pathway communities.
+Each year Pathway houses approximately 150 individuals and families in our substance-free living communities.
 But that’s not all, five of our programs are supported by residents, with the exception of our 24-bed entry level program, where participants arrive with nothing, but need everything.

 Lastly, Pathway’s programs were created by transforming vacant boarded up properties into safe, secure, substance-free housing, impacting lives AND communities.

 We are only able to do what we do because of YOU